suyog-pipliwaal/suyog-pipliwaal/README.md

 Here are some of the exciting projects you'll find in my repositories:

 1. **Machinehack Hackathon**: I take parts in hackathons on [Machine Hack](https://machinehack.com).This repo contains the solution for all the competition I have taken part.
-   - Tech Stack: List the technologies and programming languages used.
    - [Link to Project](https://github.com/suyog-pipliwaal/Machine-hack-Hackathon)

 2. **Frozen Lake**: In this project, we have implemented various RL algorithms for the given environment.
 We expirenmented with Frozen lake enviroment to find the optimal policies using tabular and non tabular menthods.
-   - Tech Stack: List the technologies and programming languages used.
    - [Link to Project](https://github.com/suyog-pipliwaal/RL-experimentation)

-3. ...

 Feel free to explore the repositories to learn more about each project.
 Don't forget to leave a ⭐️ if you find anything interesting!